rosiemin/Reinforcement-Learning-Case-Study/README.md

 <br/>
 <br/>
 ### Definitely *not* MNIST
 The [MNIST dataset](http://yann.lecun.com/exdb/mnist/) is so 1998.
-In 2011 Yaroslav Bulatov made the [notMNIST dataset](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html)
+In 2011 Yaroslav Bulatov made the [notMNIST dataset](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html).
+There are still 10 classes, but instead of numbers 0 - 9 you are classifying letters A - J of many different font styles.
+Note that there are large and small tarball compressed (.tar.gz) datasets of .png files for you process (starting small!).

 Read more [here.](link2)
 <br/>